 Did you know…?

 Even though they are social, they have a dark side too.
-When a sick or wounded crow is approaching death, the other crows will flock around it and aggressively attack it with the intent of killing the dying bird.
+When a sick or wounded crow is approaching death, the other crows will flock around it and aggressively attack it with the intent of killing the ailing bird.

 8.)
 A flock of 3 or more crows is called a murder.
 Taking the previous fact into consideration, that’s an appropriate name.

 9.)
 When a female crow is incubating her eggs, the other crows in the murder will watch out for and protect the female.

 10.)
 A crow can find which murder they belong to via specialized dialects that each flock engages in.